blaisep/vitrina-home/docs/source/describe/about.rst

 When cloud development makes heavy use of virtualization, abstraction and packaging of dependencies; the behavior of an artifact (your project) may change because of the assumptions you made about where it was running.
 These assumptions lead to the "works-on-my-machine" anti-pattern.
-There is often a discrepancy between the "system as intended" and the "system as it is" .
+There is often a discrepancy between the "system as intended" and the "system as it is".
 If you can address the four questions when you build your artifact, you will increase the likelihood that production users (anyone other than you) will be successful.

 Architectural Decision Records
 ==============================